-You hear the phrase “My office is on the beach” and …
+You hear the phrase “My office is at the beach” and …

 A – Guess it’s part of some surf music lyrics

-B – Imagine some digital nomads working in Thailand
+B – Think about digital nomads working in Thailand

 D – Think the beach is just a place to relax.

-Before choosing your alternative (and tell me in the comments), take a look at some places that I adopted as office this journey:
+Before choosing your alternative (and letting me know your choice in the comments), take a look at some places that I adopted as office this journey:

-Working online at the beach is not as simple as it seems.
-With no structure, the experience is limited to the creative process.
-Usually, I choose a nearby cafe or restaurant that offers shade, fresh water … and wifi.
-Also, it’s always better to go work together with some friends – so we take turns swimming and taking care of the material.
+Also, it’s always better to go work together with some friends – so we can take turns swimming and taking care of the material.

-In general, a cowork space offers several settings options – to meet the most varied tastes – including meeting rooms and a kitchen or bar.
+In general, a coworking space features a cosy decoration with several setting options to accommodate different work materials – and tmatching the most varied tastes – including meeting room, lounge, kitchen and/or bar.

-I’ve been seing the most varied landscapes in these 10 months traveling and working in different parts of the world – when I take a break from looking to my laptop.
+Throughout these 10 months travelling and working in different parts of the world, I’ve been seeing the most varied landscapes when I take a break from looking to my laptop.

-Whether the option is to work comfortably at a café or sitting in an airport treadmill (as I show at the end of this post) …
+Whether the option is working at the beach, finding a comfortable spot at a cafe or sitting in the airport treadmill (as shown at the end of this post) …

 and if I have a deadline that requires some offline work on the road… anything goes!